Why the rule of odds dramatically improves photography composition

 What if you have lots of elements?

-So, if you do have a crowd of people, divide that crowd up into three or five groupings for strong composition.
+If you have a crowd of people that number more than seven, divide the crowd into three or five groupings for strong composition.

 This will help your viewer process the crowd much more easily.